• Skip to primary navigation

 • Garlic - Fresh (minced or finely chopped) or jarred, minced garlic all work.

-• Orzo - Or any bite-sized pasta you like!
+• Orzo – Or any bite-sized pasta you like!
 Cook directly in the broth OR separately if you plan on having leftovers and don’t want the orzo to absorb all the broth.
+Note: If you love cooking with orzo, be sure to check out our baked chicken and orzo!

 • Kale - Cut leaves off kale stems using scissors or Kitchen Shears.

-👩🍳 How to Make Our Italian Sausage Soup
+👩🍳 How to Make Sausage Orzo Soup

 adding corn to broth in pot